-- The base class DecompAlgo provides the shell (init / master / subproblem / update). - Each of the methods described have derived default implementations DecompAlgoX: public DecompAlgo which are accessible by any application class, allowing full flexibility. - Alternative matheds Consulting the master I D in DW much as interior maint matheds as ACCI - Add stabilization to the dual updates in LD, as in bundle methods. - For LD, replace subgradient with Volume, providing an approximate primal solution. - Hybrid methods like using LD to initialize the columns of the DW master - During PC, adding cuts to both inner and outer approximations. simultaneously (Vanderbeck
+- The base class DecompAlgo provides the shell (init / master / subproblem / update). - Each of the methods described have derived default implementations DecompAlgoX: public DecompAlgo which are accessible by any application class, allowing full flexibility. - subroutines, which are called from the base class.
+For example, - Add stabilization to the dual updates in LD, as in bundle methods. - For LD, replace subgradient with Volume, providing an approximate primal solution. - Hybrid methods like using LD to initialize the columns of the DW maste - During PC, adding cuts to both inner and outer approximations. simultaneously (Vanderbeck